se702-cs706/virtual-pet-game-se702cs705/README.md

 *	Other interactions detailed in the project plan, like throwing the ball and petting the dog, were successfully implemented.
 *	We did not go with Firebase as the way to persist data, a JSON file containing all the record data is created after each session.
 *	We remained consistent with our choice of Unity as our game engine.
+*	In the implementation, users have the option to switch between the "study" and the "practice" modes; if the user is in the "study" mode, various user interactions will be stored, whereas in the "practice" mode, the database will not be populated.
+This was not mentioned in the initial project plan.

 ## Licences